whisthq/whist/mandelbox-images/README.md

 As usual, `APP` is the path to the app folder.
 Note that this script should be used on EC2 instances as an Nvidia GPU is required for our mandelboxes and our protocol to function properly.

-There are some other options available to control properties of the resulting mandelbox, like DPI, or whether the server protocol should be replaced with the locally-built version.
+There are some other options available to control properties of the resulting mandelbox, like whether the server protocol should be replaced with the locally-built version.
 Run `./run_local_mandelbox_image.sh --help` to see all the other configuration options.

 ### Running Remote-Pushed Images